Dentures & Restorative Dentistry

-Restorative Dentistry addresses the issues that make eating and smiling difficult.
-Dental pain, tooth loss, and traumatic injury are some of the reasons that Restorative Dentistry might be right for you.
-These problems, if ignored, can lead to other major health issues and symptoms including headaches, infections, additional tooth loss, heart disease, and more.
+Restorative Dentistry helps improve your everyday life.
+If you have dental pain, tooth loss, or traumatic injury, restorative dentistry might be right for you.
+These problems, if ignored, can lead to other health issues such as headaches, infections, additional tooth loss, and more.

-The advanced technology of modern implant retained dentures eliminates limitations and inconvenience of conventional dentures (false teeth).
-Usually, when you lose teeth, it is essential for your overall health to have them replaced.
+The advanced technology of modern implant retained dentures eliminates limitations and inconvenience of conventional dentures.
+Losing teeth can have severe repercussions if they are not properly replaced.

-Although a few patients may have no problem wearing an upper denture, many people find it difficult to wear lower dentures.
+Although some patients may have no problem wearing an upper denture, many patients find it difficult to wear lower dentures.
 Several implant-supported replacement options are available to alleviate the frustrations of removable teeth.
-Why our patients choose implant retained dentures (All-on-4 or Button-snap dentures):
+Why our patients choose implant retained dentures:

-- No longer feel embarrassed about family, especially grandchildren, asking “why do your teeth come out?”
+- No more questions like “Why do your teeth come out?”

-- Avoids facial wrinkles along the nose and lip-line, or watching your jaw muscles sag.
+- Avoids facial wrinkles along the nose and lips

 Unlike veneers, crowns cover the entire tooth and is a required step after any root canal procedure.
 Crowns can now be color matched to the shade of your other natural teeth!